Suiza - Autoridad central (Art. 2) e información práctica

 How would a request for evidence be handled if witness not willing? |

-The issue has not yet arisen.
-Several theoretical responses have been postulated.
+Several theoretical responses are possible.
 The application by analogy of coercive measures available in respect of witnesses who refuse to testify or comply with court orders could be envisaged.
 For their part, some cantonal Central Authorities would abandon the use of video-link. |

 Chapter II |